-Use a flat blade screw driver to carefully lever the two rear return tabs out to 90° on both left and right hand sides of the firebox as shown.
+Use a flat blade screw driver to carefully lever the two rear return tabs out to $90^{\circ}$ on both left and right hand sides of the firebox as shown.
+These tabs can also be identified as they do not feature a dot on, like the other tabs.

-Next insert the rear brick panel through the bottom of the firebox as shown, in front of the returned tabs but behind the bottom lip.
+Lay the firebox onto it's back on a soft surface so you are able to slot the rear brick panel through the bottom of the firebox as shown, in front of the returned tabs but behind the bottom lip.
 Ensure the brick effect is in the correct orientation, with the lip on the top edge.